Greater black krait: Distribution and habitat

-Bungarus niger is found in Northeast and North India (Assam, Sikkim, Arunachal Pradesh, Uttarakhand), Nepal, Bhutan, and Bangladesh.
+Bungarus niger is found in Northeast and North India (Assam, Sikkim, Arunachal Pradesh, Uttarakhand), Nepal, Bhutan, and Bangladesh, recently sighting in Jharkhand (Bokaro).
 The species was described by Frank Wall from a specimen obtained from near Tindharia near Darjeeling.
 The species is also found at Jalpaiguri town and other parts of the district.
 This species inhabits a wide variety of habitats from mangrove swamps to inhabited villages to montane forests up to elevations of 1500 m above sea level on the Himalayan foothills.
 It is often encountered in the tea gardens of the northeastern India.

 Behavior and ecology

 A nocturnal and terrestrial snake, B. niger has an inoffensive disposition.
 When disturbed, it coils loosely and hides its head beneath its body.
 It is reluctant to bite except upon persistent provocation.
 It preys mostly on snakes and small mammals and occasionally lizards, frogs, and fish.

 Venom

 The venom of B. niger consists of both presynaptic and postsynaptic neurotoxins, and may also contain myotoxins.
 This snake is often overlooked, but it is a medically important species, as it has caused many bites.
 The mortality rate associated with it is not known, but is said to be quite high.